muratk5n/thirdwave/en/README.md

 Sad.
 Prof is saying all her grad students these days are just tuning parameters on some neural net like a monkey.
-We can take comfort in the fact that none of this stuff will cause dystopia.
+We can take comfort in the fact these ppl wont bring about GAI dystopia.
 One less item to worry about.

 [[-]](2020/07/ai-comments.md#mitchell)